 Elderberry plants can grow into small trees more than 15 feet tall with a spread matching the height.
 Wild elderberry bushes grow from seeds, typically spread by birds, and the plants also form dense thickets by raising suckers from the shallow root systems.

-The plants grow feathery compound leaves up to a foot long, made up of up to nine leaflets that grow on opposite sides of the leaf stem.
-The plants produce tiny star-shaped white flowers in spring and summer, arranged in showy circular flower clusters up to 10 inches across.
-Each flower in the cluster will develop into a berry that's up to 1/4 inch in diameter.
+The plants grow feathery compound leaves up to a foot long with up to nine leaflets that grow on opposite sides of the leaf stem.
+The plants grow tiny star-shaped white flowers in spring and summer, forming beautiful clusters up to 10 inches across.
+Each flower in the cluster develops into a berry that's up to 1/4 inch in diameter.

 Plant elderberries in the spring, spacing the plants 6 to 10 feet apart.
-Fertilize annually each spring with a half-pound of 10-10-10 fertilizer for each year of the plant's age.
-If you grow elderberry bushes for their fruit, you need to plant at least two different varieties for cross-pollination.
+Fertilize annually in the spring with a half-pound of 10-10-10 fertilizer for each year of the plant's age.
+If you grow elderberry bushes for the fruit, you need to plant at least two different varieties for cross-pollination.